ric9176/reactWeatherApp/README.md

 # reactWeatherApp

-This is a Toy project in react using the open-weather api: see is live here["http://reacting-to-weather.herokuapp.com/"]
+This is a toy project in react using the open-weather api: see is live here: http://reacting-to-weather.herokuapp.com/

+To run locally open your terminal and run:

+- npm install
+- webpack
+- npm start